hashicorp/terraform-provider-azurestack/website/docs/index.html.markdown

 The following arguments are supported:

-* `metadata_hostname` - (Optional) The Azure Resource Manager FQDN for your Azure Stack instance, for example `management.westus.mydomain.com`.
-This can also be sourceed from the `ARM_METADATA_HOSTNAME` Environment Variable.
+* `metadata_host` - (Optional) The Azure Resource Manager FQDN for your Azure Stack instance, for example `management.westus.mydomain.com`.
+This can also be sourced from the `ARM_METADATA_HOSTNAME` Environment Variable.

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourceed from the `ARM_CLIENT_ID` Environment Variable.